< Back to Leadership Vacancies

 ISM is an IB World School offering all three programmes: The IB Primary Years Programme, Middle Years Programme and the IB Diploma Programme.
-The IB Diploma was authorised on Arusha and Moshi Campuses in 2014 and 1977 respectively.
+The IB Diploma was authorised on Moshi and Arusha Campuses in 1977 and 2014 respectively.
 Both campuses were authorised to teach the PYP and MYP in 2007.
 ISM was the first school in Africa to offer the IB Diploma.

 Faculty and Staff

-The academic faculty of ISM is almost as diverse as the student population, with teachers on Arusha Campus recruited worldwide.
+The academic faculty of ISM is almost as diverse as the student population, with teachers on Moshi Campus recruited worldwide.
 There is a Staff Association and teachers have representation on the Board.

-The Senior Management Team is made up of the Director, both Heads/Deputy Heads of Campus, and the Finance Manager.
-Other leadership posts on the Arusha Campus are the Heads of Secondary and Primary and the three programme coordinators.
+The Senior Management Team is made up of the Director, both Heads of Campus, the Section Heads from both campuses, as well as the Finance Manager.

 The United Republic of Tanzania is located in East Africa bordering the Indian Ocean.
 Easily accessible from Europe and the Middle East, it remains a popular tourist destination largely due to its natural scenic beauty, its outstanding wildlife, its peaceful history as well as its historically stable government.